walbourn/directx-sdk-samples/DXUT/ReadMe.txt

 Copyright (c) Microsoft Corporation.
 All rights reserved.

-November 30, 2015
+April 26, 2016

-DXUT is a "GLUT"-like framework for Direct3D 11.x Win32 desktop applications; primarily samples, demos, and prototypes.
+DXUT is a "GLUT"-like framework for Direct3D 11.x Win32 desktop applications; primarily
+samples, demos, and prototypes.

-The source is written for Visual Studio 2012, 2013, or 2015.
-It is recommended that you make use of the Windows 8.1 SDK and Windows 7 Service Pack 1 or later.
+The source is written for Visual Studio 2013 or 2015.
+It is recommended that you make use of VS 2013 Update 5, VS 2015 Update 2, and Windows 7 Service Pack 1 or later.

 These components are designed to work without requiring any content from the DirectX SDK.
 For details, see "Where is the DirectX SDK?" <http://msdn.microsoft.com/en-us/library/ee663275.aspx>.